rzredg/EphemeralProxy/README.md

 Shell scripting — teardown and lifecycle management (planned)

-Why This Project Matters
+# Why This Project Matters

 EphemeralProxy reframes infrastructure as something temporary and intentionally short-lived.
 In contexts where time, safety, or privacy dominate, systems should degrade gracefully, retain minimal state, and disappear cleanly.

 This project represents an attempt to reason from first principles about software lifecycle, security, and responsibility under constraint.

-Future Work

-TTL-based automated teardown

-Secure memory and disk cleanup

 Async orchestration logic